What is an IRA

 - Rates are subject to change.

-- Interest is compounded daily and credited monthly.
+- Interest is compounded daily and credited on a monthly basis.

 - Minimum opening balance $10.